Want to know the secret to getting new plants FOR FREE?

-A node is the little bumpy bit on a stem, often just under leaf shoots, where new roots have the potential to grow from - all they need is contact with a growing medium (i.e soil or water).
+A node is the little bumpy bit on a stem, often just under leaf shoots, where new roots have the potential to grow from - all they need is contact with a growing medium.

-Nodes are fairly prominent on the plants we mentioned above - you can't really miss them!
+Nodes are fairly prominent on the plants I've mentioned above - you can't really miss them!

-Check out the photo below of our Devil's Ivy cutting, showing multiple nodes on the same cutting.
+Check out the photo below of a Devil's Ivy cutting, showing multiple nodes on the same cutting.

 So...how do I water propagate my plants?

-You will start to see new roots growing from the nodes in a week or so, epending on the time of year and plant's normal growing conditions.
-It can take longer in cooler months to see the roots growing, so be patient!
+You will start to see new roots growing from the nodes in a few weeks, depending on the time of year and plant's normal growing conditions.

 Once there is a well established root system, you can transfer your cutting into soil.
 Or keep them in water - it's entirely up to you!